Skip to main content

 Innovative Finance ISAs

-We also look at crowdfunding, financial risks, the projects offered by the platforms and give our recommended buys.
+In this guide we look at the financial risks, the benefits of alternative investment ISAs, the type of projects offered by the platforms and give our recommended buys.

 This is a shopping guide from Ethical Consumer, the UK's leading alternative consumer organisation.
 Since 1989 we've been researching and recording the social and environmental records of companies, and making the results available to you in a simple format.